OFF-CORD/VoiceFive/README.md

 and that's it!, enjoy :3

 # Contribution
-Pull requests are welcome!, code formatting is using [the ruff python formatter](https://github.com/astral-sh/ruff)
+Pull requests are welcome!, code formatting is done using [the ruff python formatter](https://github.com/astral-sh/ruff)

 # Supporting
 Stars are appreciated ⭐